-Requests to extend the award period must be received by the COPS Office before the official award end date.
-Extension requests received after the expiration date will be considered only when the recipient provides justification of extraordinary circumstances; an example of this would be an instance in which an unforeseen natural disaster prevented a recipient from requesting an extension.
+Requests to extend the award period must be submitted online and received by the COPS Office before the official award end date.
+Extension requests received after the expiration date will only be considered when the recipient provides justification of extraordinary circumstances; an example of this would be an instance where an unforeseen natural disaster prevented a recipient from requesting an extension.
 Failure to submit a request for a no-cost time extension by the end date may result in the immediate deobligation of any remaining award funds.